PGA Tour Quality Shots

 The PGA Tour had strict brand guidelines.
 The "PGA TOUR QUALITY APPROACH" badge, colors, and logo placement all went through their review process.
 Every screen that carried Tour branding needed approval.

 The challenge was making the PGA Tour branding feel premium and integrated, not like a sponsor sticker slapped on top.
 It had to feel native to the Arccos experience while clearly communicating the partnership.
-That meant careful typography, color usage, and placement decisions.
+Several early directions were rejected because they felt too promotional or broke the visual rhythm of the existing app.
+The version that landed used the Tour's color palette and badge mark in a way that elevated the content rather than competing with it.

 Hole 11 map with shot traces showing drive, 8-iron approach, and putt for a birdie.